 The best news is that the essentials of Group Policy are the same in Windows 2000, Windows 2003, and Windows XP.
-If you have a mature Windows 2000 Active Directory or a fresh (and soon-to-be-mature) Windows 2003 Active Directory, the essentials are the same for both.
-Indeed, if you have a mature Windows 2000 Active Directory and think you have a handle on Group Policy essentials, I still encourage you to read and work through the examples in this chapter.
+If your Active Directory is a mixture of Windows 2000 or Windows 2000 and Windows 2003, the essentials are all the same.
+Indeed, if you have a mature Active Directory and think you have a handle on Group Policy essentials, I still encourage you to read and work through the examples in this chapter.
 With the changes in store, I'm sure you'll find some goodies waiting for you.

-If you've done any work at all with Group Policy and Windows 2000 Active Directory, you're likely familiar with the "usual" Group Policy interface.
-The best news of all, though, is that there's a new (free) tool in town, called the GPMC, or Group Policy Management Console.
-It's goal is to give us an updated, refreshing way to view and manage Group Policy; indeed, this tool enables us to view and manage Group Policy the way it was meant to be viewed and managed.
+If you've done any work at all with Group Policy and Active Directory, you're likely familiar with the "usual" Group Policy interface, which is "in the box."
+The best news of all, though, is that there's a (free) tool in town, called the GPMC, or Group Policy Management Console.
+Its goal is to give us an updated, refreshing way to view and manage Group Policy; indeed, this tool enables us to view and manage Group Policy the way it was meant to be viewed and managed.
 The new GPMC interface provides a one-stop shop for managing nearly all aspects of Group Policy in your Active Directory.